posativ/acrylamid/docs/usage.rst

 --------------

 To create a new blog, just run ``acrylamid init``.
-You can choose between Mako and Jinja2 as templating languages.
+You can choose between Mako and Jinja2 as template languages.
 See also :doc:`commands` for more details.

 .. raw:: html